atwinkles/Codes/README.md

                             zeroes in functions.
 2. orbitaltrajectory.m  -   A MATLAB function (in development) that will model the orbits of satellites around Earth.
+3. newton.m             -   A MATLAB function that utilizes Newton's method to approximate zeroes in functions.
+4. steffensen.m         -   A MATLAB function that utilizes the Steffensen method to approximate zeroes in functions.

 Mathematica: